-A single sun-dried tomato can change the entire flavor of a meal.
-A tomato that is dehydrated in the sun develops an intense flavor and chewy texture without losing the nutrients, including vitamins A and C and the antioxidant lycopene, that make tomatoes a valuable part of your diet.
-Sun-dried tomatoes will last far longer than their fresh counterparts, and freezing extends their usability, but improper storage will shorten their shelf life.
+A sun-dried tomato or two can change the entire flavor of a meal.
+A tomato that's dehydrated in the sun develops an intense flavor and chewy texture without losing the nutrients — including vitamins A and C and the antioxidant lycopene — that make tomatoes a valuable part of your diet.

 Video of the Day